peterhaefliger/hugo/content/_index.md

 I hold a Master’s Degree in [Computational Science and Engineering](https://rw.ethz.ch) from the [Swiss Federal Institute of Technology](https://ethz.ch) and a Certificate of Advanced Studies in [DevOps Leadership and Agile Methods](https://www.hslu.ch/en/lucerne-school-of-information-technology/continuing-education/technologies-and-methods/cas-devops-and-cloud-transformation/) from the [Lucerne University of Applied Sciences and Arts](https://www.hslu.ch/en/).
 I have been working in the software industry since 2001.

 Since 2008, I have been with [Avaloq](https://www.avaloq.com) (since 2020 part of [NEC](https://www.nec.com)), a leading financial technology and service provider, in various roles such as software developer, project manager, team lead, business analyst and scrum master.
-I currently serve as product owner of our Business Process Automation.
+I currently serve as product owner of our Client Lifecycle Management (CLM) solutions.

-I hold the following [certificates from srum.org](https://www.scrum.org/user/628402):
+I hold the following [certificates from scrum.org](https://www.scrum.org/user/628402):

 ![scrum certificates](/images/scrum_certificates.png)